KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 ![](figures/specular.png)

 The specular color changes the F0 color of the Fresnel that is multiplied to the microfacet BRDF.
 The color at grazing angles (F90) is not changed.
-As with specular factor, the diffuse BRDF will take the remaining energy, but in this case it is directional-dependent.
+As with specular factor, the diffuse BRDF will be weighted with the directional-dependent remaining energy according to the Fresnel.
+The weight is an RGB color, involving the complementary to specular color.
+To make it easy to use and ensure energy conservation, the RGB color is converted to scalar via `max(r, g, b)`.
 The following images show specular color increasing from [0,0,0] to [1,1,1] (top) and from [0,0,0] to [1,0,0] (bottom).

 ![](figures/specular-color.png)
 ![](figures/specular-color-2.png)